 the data is processed only on behalf of and in accordance with the instructions of the assignor; and such assignment is not prohibited by a statutory or contractual duty of confidentiality.

 In addition, the assignor must ensure that the third party guarantees data security.

 What are the potential penalties for non-compliance with data protection provisions?

-If a recommendation made by the data protection and information commissioner in the course of an investigation is not complied with or is rejected by the affected data processor, the commissioner may refer the matter to the Swiss Federal Administrative Court.
-Both the commissioner and the affected data processor have the right to appeal against such a decision before the Swiss Federal Supreme Court.
+If a recommendation made by the data protection and information commissioner in the course of an investigation is not complied with or is rejected by the affected data handler, the commissioner may refer the matter to the Swiss Federal Administrative Court.
+Both the commissioner and the affected data handler have the right to appeal against such a decision before the Swiss Federal Supreme Court.
 However, these administrative procedures do not directly result in a penalty.
 Likewise, the commissioner has no power to issue fines.